• Skip to primary navigation

 How to Open Registry Editor In Windows 11/10

-However, you need to be aware that any mistake made, while editing registry files can impact the proper functioning of your computer and it can even make your device inaccessible.
+While it is easy to open Registry Editor, you need to be aware that any mistake made while editing Registry Files can have an adverse impact on the functioning of your computer and it can even make your device inaccessible.

 1. Open Registry Editor Using Run Command